After my senior year in high school, I auditioned for a musical with a local theater group in the Wichita area. The musical was Beauty and the Beast.

 Make the hiring manager’s job easy by making it clear to them how much they need you on their team.
 Don’t be cocky, but be prepared for that specific opportunity.
 Be so good at showing your excitement and your ability to create value that, even without experience, they can’t help but give you the part.

 Joey Wickham is a turkey-farmer-turned-account-manager who has lived in a cabin without electricity to learn about remote missions, blogged daily for 365+ days, and completed Praxis.
 He’s currently creating value in a sales role at Vital Interaction in Austin, Texas.
-Check out his Crash pitch to learn more about how he’s crashed his career.

 This post was originally published on Joey’s blog.